Tools for department chairs

 Provide your department’s administrator with a current copy of your curriculum vitae if you have not already done so.

 Visit the School of Health Professions Office of the Dean and introduce yourself!

-Visit the Office of Human Resources for information about salary, benefits, and pension plans from the university.
-The HR office processes all payroll and associated paperwork for university employees.
+Visit the Divison of Human Resources for information about salary, benefits, and pension plans from the university.
+The office processes all payroll and associated paperwork for university employees.

 Become familiar with the KU Medical Center faculty handbook.